allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

-This test fails — ProcessingException thrown by Jersey client is not catched and wrapped in ExampleResourcesUnavailableException.
+This test fails — `ProcessingException` thrown by Jersey client is not catched and wrapped in `ExampleResourcesUnavailableException`.
 This may lead to unexpected behaviour in application where client is used.
 Adding try/catch around request processing makes the test green:

 ```java